 In our largely regulated business environment, changes in the law - also with respect to reimbursement - can have a major impact on our business success.
-This applies especially in the United States, where a large portion of our sales are generated, and where changes in the government reimbursement system, in particular, for example in the re-imbursement of dialysis treatments, could have a considerable impact on our business.
-In 2017, approximately 34% of Fresenius Medical Care's sales in the United States were attributable to U.S. federal health care benefit programs, such as Medicare and Medicaid (CMS).
+This applies especially in the United States, where a large portion of our sales are generated, and where changes in the government reimbursement system, in particular, for example in the reimbursement of dialysis treatments, could have a considerable impact on our business.
+In 2018, approximately 33% of Fresenius Medical Care's sales in the United States were attributable to U.S. federal health care benefit programs, such as Medicare and Medicaid (CMS).
 A reduction in reimbursement rates or reimbursed services could result in significantly lower sales and operational results.

-Effective 2011, Medicare implemented an end-stage renal disease (ESRD) prospective payment system (ESRD PPS), which expanded the scope of the products and services covered by a bundled rate and resulted in lower reimbursement per treatment than under the previous system.
-Due to pressure to reduce health care costs, increases in the reimbursement rate by the U.S. government have been limited in the past.
+Medicare has implemented an end-stage renal disease (ESRD) prospective payment system (ESRD PPS), which expanded the scope of the products and services covered by a bundled rate.
+Due to pressure to reduce health care costs, increases in the reimbursement rate by the U.S. government have been limited.

-The ESRD PPS's quality improvement program (QIP) affects Medicare payments based on the performance of each facility on a set of quality measures.
-Dialysis facilities that fail to achieve the established quality standards will have payments for a particular year reduced by up to 2% based on performance in a previous year.
+As part of the PPS, our dialysis clinics in the United States participate in the Quality Improvement Program (QIP).
+Medicare reimbursement benefits can be reduced by up to 2% based on the previous year's benefits if clinics do not meet the quality standards of the QIP.
 Underlying quality measures are reviewed, extended, and amended annually by the CMS.
 A material failure by Fresenius Medical Care to achieve the minimum client quality standards under the QIP could materially and adversely affect its business, financial condition, and results of operations.